Sensory Regulation & Activities

 Finding the right sensory regulation activities for kids can make all the difference.
 Remember that each child is unique, so be patient, be observant, and most of all, have fun exploring what brings your little one comfort, joy, and helps them regulate their way to a happier, more balanced life.

-Top Sensory Regulation Activities for Kids: A Guide
+Top Sensory Regulation Activities for Highly Sensitive Kids

 Jill Gilbert